 In a biological safety cabinet, prepare one 6-well plate for each radiation dose, including the zero Gray group [1].
 Add 1.5 milliliters of completed 1640 media to each well [2-TXT].

-Talent, in a biological safety cabinet, sets out 6-well plates.
+Talent, in a biological safety cabinet, sets out 6-well plates. (cell room)

 Talent adds completed 1640 media to the wells of the plates.
-TEXT: Completed 1640: RPMI 1640 with 10% FBS.
+TEXT: Completed 1640: RPMI 1640 with 10% FBS. (cell room)

 Dilute harvested cells with completed 1640 media to a cell density of 1,000 cells per milliliter [1].
 Then, add the diluted cell suspension to the wells [2-TXT] and shake the plates horizontally to evenly distribute the cells in the wells [3].
 Record the volume added in each dose group [4].

-Talent dilutes harvested cells with completed 1640 media.
+Talent dilutes harvested cells with completed 1640 media. (cell room)

 Talent adds the cell suspension to the wells of the plates.
 TEXT: See text for details on cell amount to seed per well.
-Video Editor: Show this text overlay for 3.2.2 – 3.2.4.
+Video Editor: Show this text overlay for 3.2.2 – 3.2.4. (cell room)

-Talent shakes a plate horizontally.
+Talent shakes a plate horizontally. (cell room)

-Talent records the volume added in a lab notebook.
+Talent records the volume added in a lab notebook. (cell room)

 Culture at 37 degrees Celsius with 5 percent carbon dioxide [1].
 After the cells have attached to the bottom of the wells, add completed 1640 media to each well until the media height reaches 1 centimeter [2].

-Talent places the plates into an incubator.
+Talent places the plates into an incubator. (cell room)

-Talent adds completed 1640 media to each well as described.
+Talent adds completed 1640 media to each well as described. (cell room)

 Keep the plates covered during radiation [1].
 When the plates are transferred between cell culture room and radiation therapy room, wrap the plates with aluminum foil or put them in a clean box to avoid contamination [2].
 Hold the plates flat to avoid medium spilling out [3].

-Talent covers the plates.
+Talent covers the plates. (cell room)

-Talent wraps the plates in aluminum foil.
+Talent wraps the plates in aluminum foil. (cell room)

-Talent holds the plates flat and transfers them.
+Talent holds the plates flat and transfers them. (cell room)

 Next, set a 20 centimeter by 20 centimeter radiation field [1].
 Place a tissue-equivalent bolus of 1.0 centimeter thickness on the treatment couch [2], and place the 6-well plate on the bolus to keep them in contact [3].
 Make sure the whole plate is within the radiation field [4].

-Talent sets the radiation field.
+Talent sets the radiation field. (radiotherapy room)

-Talent places a tissue-equivalent bolus on the treatment couch.
+Talent places a tissue-equivalent bolus on the treatment couch. (radiotherapy room)

-Talent places the 6-well plate on the bolus.
+Talent places the 6-well plate on the bolus. (radiotherapy room)

-Close up showing the plate in the radiation field.
+Close up showing the plate in the radiation field. (radiotherapy room)

 Set the source skin distance as 100 centimeters [1] and adjust the height of the treatment couch to align the medium surface level to the laser level [2].
 Deliver the assigned dose to each plate in sequence [3].

-Talent sets the source skin distance.
+Talent sets the source skin distance. (radiotherapy room)

-Talent adjusts the height of the treatment couch to align the medium surface level to the laser level.
+Talent adjusts the height of the treatment couch to align the medium surface level to the laser level. (radiotherapy room)

-Talent delivers a dose to one of the plates.
+Talent delivers a dose to one of the plates. (radiotherapy room)

 After this, take the plates to the biosafety cabinet in the cell culture room [1].
 Replace the medium in each well with 2 milliliters of completed 1640 medium [2].
 Culture at 37 degrees Celsius with 5 percent carbon dioxide [3], making sure to change the medium every 3 – 5 days [4].

-Talent transfers the plates to the biosafety cabinet in the cell culture room.
+Talent transfers the plates to the biosafety cabinet in the cell culture room. (cell room)

-Talent replaces the medium in each well with completed 1640 medium.
+Talent replaces the medium in each well with completed 1640 medium. (cell room)

-Talent places the plates into an incubator.
+Talent places the plates into an incubator. (cell room)

-Talent changes the medium in the wells of one of the plates.
+Talent changes the medium in the wells of one of the plates. (cell room)